fss-fmi/sugaming/docs/wiki/From-a-Task-to-a-Feature---Workflow-Description.md

-# From a Task to a Feature - Workflow Description

 This manual should walk you through the entire process of creating a task (issue), working on it, submitting a pull request, merging, and deploying it.
 The guide will also outline several conventions that you should stick to in the process.

 ### Table of contents